craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Screenshots ==

-1. Default position and look of the "Register" button in an event page
+1. Default position and look of the Register button in an event page
 2. View of the registration form revealed on "click"
-3. The "Registrations" tab in at-a-glance view
+3. The Registrations tab in at-a-glance view
 4. Detailed view of a single event's registrations.
 Buttons to edit, delete, and add registrations
 5. View of the settings on the "Form" tab
 6. View of the settings on the "Email" tab
-7. Example "confirmation" email
+7. Example confirmation email
-8. Example "notification" email
+8. Example notification email

 == Frequently Asked Questions ==